etwk/blog/content/lists/books.md

 - Paul Kennedy
 	- [ ] The Rise and Fall of the Great Powers: Economic Change and Military Conflict from 1500 to 2000 #economy #politics #must
 	- [ ] Engineers of Victory: The Problem Solvers Who Turned The Tide in the Second World War
+- [ ] The Age of Extremes: A History of the World, 1914-1991 (Eric Hobsbawm)
+- [ ] After 1177 B.C.: The Survival of Civilizations (Eric H. Cline) #anthropology
+- [ ] Lost to Time: Unforgettable Stories That History Forgot (Martin W. Sandler) #must

 ### Comparative
 - [ ] Lineages of the Absolutist State (Perry Anderson)